storesafe/cordova-sqlite-storage/README.md

 You can find more details at [this writeup](http://iphonedevlog.wordpress.com/2014/04/07/installing-chris-brodys-sqlite-database-with-cordova-cli-android/).

-**WARNING:** for Windows target platform please read the section above.
+**WARNING:** as stated above, there are issues using Cordova CLI with Windows ("Universal") target platform due to [CB-8866](https://issues.apache.org/jira/browse/CB-8866).
+It is recommended to use `plugman` instead, as described above.

 **IMPORTANT:** sometimes you have to update the version for a platform before you can build, like: `cordova prepare ios`